yongman/tidis/README.md

     |   exec  | Yes     |
     +---------+---------+

-*transactional api is wip now in txn branch*
+*Transactional API is WIP now in txn branch.*